 Spending time on the Pacific Coast is definitely a must if you are keen to surf or just love the beach.
 For adventure sports, hiking, and epic wildlife head to the mountainous interior.
 The Caribbean coast has a markedly different atmosphere than the Pacific.
 The surfing is not as good (or non-existent), but the landscapes, culture, and people are amazing.

 Any way you play it, backpacking Costa Rica is non-stop fun.
 Too much fun at times!
-Whether you have a few weeks or a few months, there is a Costa Rica backpacking itinerary for everyone.
+Whether you have a few weeks or a few months, there is a Costa Rica backpacking trip for everyone.

 Backpacking Costa Rica One Month Itinerary #1: Costa Rica Highlights